 - ensuring enabling and supportive environments.

-The MIPAA is the first global agreement which commits governments to linking questions of ageing to other frameworks for social and economic development and human rights.
+The MIPAA is the first international agreement which commits governments to linking questions of ageing to other frameworks for social and economic development and human rights.
 It also calls for governments to include older people in the development of the policy developement process.

 Endorsed by 159 governments, the MIPAA is not legally binding and its implementation is voluntary.
 A participatory review of the Plan is organized every five years, in which older people's involvement is encouraged.